Dappa88/Bash/README.md

 ```

 Each problem statement has its own folder containing:
-- `solution.sh`: The Bash script containing my solution to the problem.
+- `.sh file`: The Bash script containing my solution to the problem.
 - `test_input.txt`: Sample input provided by HackerRank for testing the solution.
 - `test_output.txt`: Corresponding expected output for the sample input.